Reading at home if the school is shut

 Enter the code CVDTWINKLHELPS.
 There are lots of ebooks and comprehension activities there which are unfortunately too large to save here!

-You're probably aware by now that we won't be sitting the SATs papers this year, but if you'd like to see what a reading paper would have looked like, here is last year's paper.
+If you'd like to see what a reading SATs paper looks like, here is last year's paper.

 Another great website for those children practising their phonics is https://www.phonicsplay.co.uk/